-Just outside of Agrigento, Valley of the Temples is an archeological park with remains from eight temples that were built between the 5th and 6th century BC.
-Though all the edifices are notable, the Temple of Concordia is particularly important, due to its being one of the most excellently preserved Greek ruins in existence, even inspiring the six column design of the UNESCO symbol.
-Measuring about 1,300 hectares, the park is the largest archaeological site in the world.
+Just outside Agrigento, Valley of the Temples is an archaeological park with remains from eight temples built between the fifth and sixth centuries BCE.
+Though all the edifices are notable, the Temple of Concordia is particularly important, due to its being one of the most excellently preserved Greek ruins in existence, even inspiring the six-column design of the Unesco symbol.
+The park, measuring about 1,300ha (3,212 acres), is the largest archaeological site in the world.

 Villa Romana del Casale

-Built sometime during the 4th century, Villa Romana del Casale contains some of the best and most complex mosaics from the Roman Empire.
-Named one of the 49 UNESCO World Heritage sites in Italy, the villa remained forgotten after the 12th century, only to be made famous in the19th century when the mosaics were found.
-One of the most famous pieces found in the villa is that of the Bikini girls, excavated in 1959, which depicts women exercising and doing sports.
+Villa Romana del Casale, built sometime during the fourth century, contains some of the best and most complex mosaics from the Roman Empire.
+A Unesco World Heritage site, the villa was abandoned in the 12th century, only to be made famous in the 19th century when some mosaics were unearthed.
+One of its most famous pieces is that of the bikini girls, excavated in 1959, which depicts women exercising and doing other sports.
 Daily guided tours are available.

-Created by waves of lava centuries ago, Gole dell’Alcantara is a series of canyons located in the Botanical Park.
-Between the Messina and Cantania provinces, the magma percolation runs along the Alcantara River and has led to a number of horizontal and vertical configuration, and some basalt walls as tall as 50 meters.
-If you want to know more, guided tours can be arranged at the Museum of Land or the nature trail.
-The excursion includes a taste-testing of regional specialties.
+Created by waves of lava centuries ago, the Gole dell’Alcantara is a series of canyons located in the Gole Alcantara Botanical and Geological Park.
+Between the Messina and Catania provinces, the magma percolated along the Alcantara River, resulting in a number of horizontal and vertical configurations and some basalt walls as tall as 50m (164ft).
+If you want to know more, the park offers several excursions.

 Riserva Naturale Orientata dello Zingaro

-Set up in 1981, Riserva Naturale Orientata dello Zingaro was the first nature reserve set up in Sicily and includes not only the mountain chain, but also a sea coast stretching almost 7 km.
-Nature lovers will appreciate the ecodiversity of the wildlife, with several interesting species of bird making their home here, while for the historians, the Uzzo Grotto houses one of the first prehistoric settlements.
-Although the reserve offers a large number of amenities, such as museums and paths, the park can only be visited on foot.
+The Riserva Naturale Orientata dello Zingaro, established in 1981, was the first nature reserve set up in Sicily and includes not only a mountain chain but also a sea coast stretching almost 7km (4mi).
+Nature lovers will appreciate the biodiversity, with several species of birds making their home here, while historians will enjoy the Uzzo Grotto, one of the first prehistoric settlements.
+Although the reserve offers many amenities, such as museums and paths, the park is only accessible on foot.